Are Solar Panels Worth It in 2026? 12-13 Year Payback (Who Should Skip)

 Key Takeaways

-• 💰 Financial Reality: A 4kW solar system costs £6,000-8,000 and delivers 12-13 year payback periods, followed by ~10 years of pure profit, generating £5,000-7,000 in net savings over a conservative 22-year lifespan
+• Payback: a 4kW system costs £6,000-8,000, pays back in 12-13 years, then generates £5,000-7,000 in net savings over a conservative 22-year lifespan

-• 📈 2026 Market Momentum: Record installations (244,000+ in 2025), 0% VAT until March 2027, and competitive installer pricing make 2026 an optimal entry point
+• Timing: 0% VAT until March 2027 and competitive installer pricing after a record 2025 make 2026 a sensible entry point

 The 2026 Energy Crisis Context

 The January 2026 Ofgem price cap set the average household energy bill at £1,758 per year for dual fuel customers on standard variable tariffs.
 Electricity specifically costs 27.69p per kilowatt-hour (kWh), with a daily standing charge of 54.75p.
-For a typical household consuming 2,700 kWh annually, that’s approximately £747 in electricity costs alone—before gas heating.
+For a typical household consuming 2,700 kWh annually, that’s approximately £747 in electricity costs alone, before gas heating.

 Advertisement